jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ----------------------------------

-As discussed in section \ref{browserstreamingframeworks}, current streaming techniques built on top of http observe a dichotomous split of traffic as either stream or download.
-I find that this split is not necessary and streaming may be used as the most effective means of downloading.
-Streaming services such as websockets and push pages are not REST.
-Under these frameworks each stream has an address but the data in the stream is not addressable.
+As discussed in section \ref{browserstreamingframeworks}, current streaming techniques that operate over http encourage a dichotomous split of traffic as either stream or download.
+I find that this split is not necessary and that streaming may be used as the most effective means of downloading.
+Streaming services using push pages or websockets are not REST.
+Under these frameworks a stream has a URL address but the data in the stream is not addressable.
 This is similar to the *Service Trampled REST* STREST anti-pattern [@strest] in which http is viewed as addressing endpoints for services rather than addressing the resources themselves.
+Because it is unaddressable, the data in the stream is also uncacheable: an event which is streamed live cannot later, when it is historic, be retrieved from a cache which was populated by the stream.
-If an event which is streamed live cannot and then then later made available as historic data, because the data is unaddressable it is also uncacheable.
-These frameworks use http as the underlying transport but I find they bend http away from its principled design.
+These frameworks use http as the underlying transport but I find they do not follow http's design principles.
 Because of these concerns, in the browser I will only be supporting downloading using XHRs.